nayere6342/sep11-freedom-project/tool/learning-log.md

 go("battle")
 ```

+### **_Challenges / Takeaways:_**

+* One challenge I had was the fact that I didn't know anything about kaboom.js when creating this entry.

+	* This was before I started researching things about kaboom.js.

-* One takeaway I have was that I need to tinker more with my tool.
+* Another challenge I faced was that I didn't tinker enough while working on kaboom.js entry.

-* Can because I can get a better knowing of what my tool can do.
+* because I keep getting errors, crashes, and plain issues.

 * One other takeaway I a had from this learning log was that I need better time management skills in this space.

 	* As in not doing everything last minute...

+* One takeaway I have was that I need to tinker more with my tool.

+	* This is due to the fact that I can get a better knowing of what my tool can do.

 ---